phaserjs/phaser/README.md

 <div align="center"><img src="http://phaser.io/images/github/books.jpg"></div>

 We've been busy writing books about Phaser.
-There are two available now:
+Available now:

 * [A Guide to the Phaser Tween Manager](https://leanpub.com/phasertweenmanager) Book + Code Bundle
 * [A Guide to the Phaser Scale Manager](https://leanpub.com/phaserscalemanager)

-And more on the way.
+With more on the way.
+[Vote on the next title](http://www.html5gamedevs.com/topic/10962-which-phaser-book-would-you-like-to-see-next/)!

 ### Game Mechanic Explorer